Creating a marketing video is more than just writing a script and making a video out of it.

 When using an explainer video or any marketing video for the first stage of the sales funnel, it’s important to spend the bulk of the message getting the word out about your brand, product/service, and why viewers need you.

 This is your opportunity to make a stellar first impression with a potential customer.
 It’s key to have a CTA (call to action) at the end that drives viewers to the next stage of your sales funnel.

 If you want to know how to use your CTA most effectively, check out this article.

 Using Your Explainer for Interest

-Once awareness is created (either from your explainer video, or from previous steps in your funnel), you can stimulate interest.
+Once awareness is created (either from your explainer video or from previous steps in your sales funnel), you can stimulate interest.

 It’s important to address the pain points your viewers have.
 Relate to their problem — “Not knowing exactly when your bus is arriving is frustrating.”
 That creates initial interest.

 From that point, you must show potential customers how you’re solving their problem.
 Example: